Frequently Asked Questions

 What happens with toilets?

 During the days as we travel, we often stop at places where there are normal flushing toilets and / or basic toilets, these places include petrol stations & National Parks.

 When camping, we prefer to camp in the wilderness, which means there are no toilets.
 We do however carry a portable toilet which is used by both girls and boys doing a number 2, and girls doing a number 1.
 Boys doing a number 1 can find a tree.

 When we are unable to wilderness camp, we are generally using a National Park campground, these are normally equipped with basic toilets.

-If you are worried about doing your business in the bush, there is no need, your species has been around for approximately 90,000 years, and for 99% of this time it has been very normal to take a shit in the bush, you have evolved to do this.
+If you are worried about doing your business in the bush, there is no need, the modern human species (you) has been around for at least 200,000 years, and for 99% of this time it has been very normal to take a shit in the bush, you have evolved to do this.

 Are the tours suitable for me?